 The Project’s Natural Resource Management personnel will direct and coordinate the fish protection procedures and the recovery and release process.
 The Maintenance and Operations Sections will provide Natural Resource Management advance notice of planned unit dewatering as soon as possible prior to the date of dewatering.
 Natural Resource Management personnel will conduct meetings and briefings as necessary to ensure all dewatering team members are familiar with the required fish recovery process.

-Natural Resource Management personnel will coordinate with the National Marine Fisheries Service, Hydro Program Office, 503-231-6855, gary.fredricks@noaa.gov, to provide notification at least two weeks, if possible, in advance of any maintenance requiring dewatering or otherwise potentially affecting fish.
+Natural Resource Management personnel will coordinate with the National Marine Fisheries Service, Hydro Program Office, to provide notification at least two weeks, if possible, in advance of any maintenance requiring dewatering or otherwise potentially affecting fish.
 In addition, the Fish Passage Operations and Maintenance Group will be notified with an annual schedule, contact USACE Portland District Office, Operations Div., 503-808-4304.

 Several hours before the unit is to be dewatered the Operations Section will contact BPA to get final approval for the outage and make sure all the clearance tags are ready to be placed.
 Early on the day of the dewatering, the mechanics and operators will coordinate to lower the intake service gate and/or install the intake bulkhead.
 This will isolate the intake water passage from the forebay.